PredixDev/predix-mobile-cli/README.md

 ## Add Developer User

-Create a developer user on the UAA server, with full access to `pm` cli tool.
+Create a developer user on the UAA server, with full access to `pm` CLI.
 This utility creates the user, and grants them access to the `pm.admin` group.

 ```
 ./pm-add-developer.sh -e test@ge.com -p test